pytorch/serve/PyPiDescription.rst

 Prerequisites
 -------------

-* **java 8**: Required.
+* **java 11**: Required.
 TorchServe use java to serve HTTP requests.
-You must install java 8 (or later) and make sure java is on available in $PATH environment variable *before* installing torchserve.
+You must install java 11 (or later) and make sure java is on available in $PATH environment variable *before* installing torchserve.
 If you have multiple java installed, you can use $JAVA_HOME environment vairable to control which java to use.
 * **PyTorch**: Required.
 Latest version of PyTorch will be installed as a part of TorchServe installation.

 For ubuntu:
 ::

-    sudo apt-get install openjdk-8-jdk
+    sudo apt-get install openjdk-11-jdk

 For centos
 ::

-    sudo yum install java-1.8.0-openjdk
+    sudo yum install java-11-openjdk

 For Mac:
 ::

-    brew tap caskroom/versions
+    brew tap AdoptOpenJDK/openjdk
-    brew update
-    brew cask install java8
+    brew cask install adoptopenjdk11

 Install PyTorch: